Lachiecodes/Active-Directory/README.md

   ![68747470733a2f2f692e696d6775722e636f6d2f546f45363050676d2e706e67](https://github.com/Lachiecodes/Active-Directory/assets/138475757/c082ad84-7199-4d2c-88c9-970f27caf648)

 ## Conclusion
-In this project, VirtualBox was used to create an integrated AD environment.
-The first VM was Windows Server 2019 that served as the DC, DHCP, and Active Directory populated with approximately 1000 users.
-Once the networking configurations were complete for the server, I then created three more VMs and connected them to an internal network using Active Directory.
+In this project, VMware was used to create an integrated AD environment.
+The first VM was a Windows Server 2019 that served as the DC, DHCP, and Active Directory populated with approximately 1000 users.
+Once the networking configurations were complete for the server, I then created one more VM and connected them to an internal network using Active Directory.

 Setting up a Windows Active Directory environment is a process that requires careful planning and execution.
 By leveraging virtualization technology and following best practices in configuration and policy settings, organizations can establish a robust foundation for their IT infrastructure.